 Did you know:

-Homeless people are exempt from rules about staying at home.
+Homeless people are exempt from many lockdown rules.

 You do not have to answer police questions about why you are out.
 They can only fine or arrest you if they have a concrete reason for suspecting you have broken the rules.